Which U.S. iPad carrier and plan should you get?

 While $130 may not be a huge price to pay for the option of LTE, not all users need it for their iPad — especially if you have an iPhone with tethering capabilities, or plan to use your tablet largely in areas where there's Wi-Fi.

 LTE service can be incredibly useful, however, if you plan to use your iPad on the go and don't want to drain your iPhone's battery to tether.
 The Cellular model also sports a GPS antenna, if you plan to use your iPad for navigation.
-I've had LTE-capable iPads since my first model, and I love being able to freely work on a close-to-laptop-size device with a cellular antenna.
-If you have good coverage where you're traveling, it means never having to worry about finding a Wi-Fi hotspot to work.
+I've had LTE-capable iPads since their beginnings, and I love being able to freely work on a close-to-laptop-size device with a cellular antenna.
+If you have good coverage where you're traveling, it means never having to worry about finding a Wi-Fi hotspot or tethering your iPhone to work.

-If you have a different data plan on your iPad than your iPhone, that can also be useful for getting data in areas where your iPhone's cellular provider has dead spots, and vice versa.
+Additonally, if you have a different data plan on your iPad than your iPhone, it can be useful for getting data in areas where your iPhone's cellular provider has dead spots (and vice versa).

 What you need to know about the Apple SIM

-Apple ships all its U.S. iPad Wi-Fi + Cellular models with an Apple SIM: It's a cellular nano-SIM card that lets you choose between AT&T, Sprint, T-Mobile, AlwaysOnline, and the international data service GigSky.
+Apple ships all its U.S. iPad Wi-Fi + Cellular models with an Apple SIM: It's a cellular nano SIM card that lets you choose multiple carriers, instead of being locked to a single provider.
+(In the U.S., that includes AT&T, Sprint, T-Mobile, AlwaysOnline, and the international data service GigSky.)
 Though the Apple SIM is manufactured by Apple, you still purchase plans from a specific carrier using your credit card — there's no iTunes billing option.

 In a perfect world, you would be able to switch carriers at will with your Apple SIM, but not every company has opted in.
-Auto-switching works if you pick a T-Mobile, Sprint, AlwaysOnline, or GigSky plan: You can have accounts on all four networks, and switch between their plans depending on which suits you based on your location.
+Auto-switching in the U.S. works if you pick a T-Mobile, Sprint, AlwaysOnline, or GigSky plan: You can make accounts on all four networks if you so choose, and switch between their plans depending on which suits you based on your location.

 Pick AT&T, however, and your Apple SIM card will immediately lock down and become an AT&T-only SIM card.
 The AT&T option will also immediately disappear once you pick one of its competitors.
 (Lame, AT&T. Super-lame.)

-What if you prefer another carrier that supports tablet plans, like Verizon?
-Luckily, all iPads have an unlocked nano-SIM slot, allowing you to swap in any SIM card from the carrier of your choice.
-This includes international carriers — which means you can freely use your iPad overseas with a local SIM rather than paying crazy fees for U.S. provider roaming.
-You need only visit your carrier and pick up a nano-SIM card (usually for free or a nominal fee).
-If you pick up the 9.7-inch iPad Pro, you'll have an embedded Apple SIM in addition to the nano-SIM slot.
+This includes international carriers — which means you can freely use your iPad overseas with a local SIM rather than paying crazy fees for U.S. provider roaming or buying an a la carte plan from a universal provider like GigSky.
+You need only visit your international carrier of choice and pick up a nano SIM card (usually for free or a nominal fee).

+Note: Some international carriers might require a billing address for that country; we've used hotel, AirBNB, and local food addresses in the past to get around this. {disclaimer}

-What's this about the iPad Pro having an "embedded" SIM?
+What's this about the iPad Pro having an "embedded" Apple SIM?

-The 9.7-inch iPad Pro offers both an embedded Apple SIM card and a nano-SIM card slot.
-And though we don't have official confirmation from Apple, I suspect this is to subvert carriers trying to lock down the Apple SIM after you pick a plan, to make switching between networks easier.
+All models of iPad Pro offer both an embedded Apple SIM card and an empty nano SIM card slot; while we don't have official confirmation from Apple, I suspect this is to subvert carriers trying to lock down the Apple SIM after you pick a plan.

-With the 9.7-inch Pro, you can choose from AT&T, T-Mobile, Sprint, AlwaysOnline, or GigSky on your Apple SIM — but as Matthew Panzarino from TechCrunch first discovered, you can also put an AT&T or Verizon SIM card into the nano-SIM card slot.
-This allows you to pick from your Apple SIM providers and any provider in your nano-SIM card slot when browsing the iPad's cellular screen.
+After buying an iPad Pro in the U.S., you can choose from AT&T, T-Mobile, Sprint, AlwaysOnline, or GigSky on your Apple SIM — but as Matthew Panzarino from TechCrunch first discovered, you can also put an AT&T or Verizon SIM card into the nano SIM card slot.
+This allows you to pick from your Apple SIM providers and any provider in your nano SIM card slot when browsing the iPad's cellular screen.

 Before you buy: Check your LTE data coverage and speeds